Alexamenos graffito: Interpretation

 The inscription is usually considered to be a mocking depiction of a Christian in the act of worship.
 The donkey's head and crucifixion would both have been considered insulting depictions by contemporary Roman society.
 Crucifixion continued to be used as a method of execution for the worst criminals until its abolition by the first Christian emperor Constantine I in the early 4th century AD.

 It seems to have been commonly believed at the time that Christians practiced onolatry (donkey-worship).
-That was based on the misconception that Jews worshiped a god in the form of a donkey, a claim made by Apion (30–20 BC – c.
+That was based on the misconception that Jews worshipped a god in the form of a donkey, a claim made by Apion (30–20 BC – c.
 45-48 AD) and denied by Josephus in his work Against Apion.

 Origen reports in his treatise Contra Celsum that the pagan philosopher Celsus made the same claim against Christians and Jews.

 Tertullian, writing during the late 2nd or early 3rd century, reports that Christians, along with Jews, were accused of worshiping such a deity.
 He also mentions an apostate Jew who carried around Carthage a caricature of a Christian with a donkey's ears and hooves, labeled Deus Christianorum ὀνοκοίτης.
+Marcus Minucius Felix in his Octavius, also references charges against Christians that they worshipped a donkey's head.

 In the image, Alexamenos is portrayed venerating an image of the crucifix, a detail that Peter Maser believed to represent the Christian practice of venerating icons.
 The practice, however, was not known to be part of Christian worship until the 4th or 5th century.

+According to Joan E. Taylor, Jesus in the engraving is presented as a demigod figure and compared with the Egyptian deity Set.

 "Anubis as Guardian of the Dead" from Lundy, John Patterson (1876).
 Monumental Christianity New York, J.W.
 Bouton. p.
 60.

 "The Gnostic Anubis" from Lundy, John Patterson (1876).
 Monumental Christianity New York, J.W.
 Bouton. p.
 61.

 Some scholars of the 19th century argued that the inscription is actually a depiction of the jackal-headed Egyptian god Anubis.
 For example, in Rev. John P. Lundy's book on early Christian history published in 1876, it identifies the inscription as the "Gnostic Anubis."
 He writes that the inscription depicts the "head of Anubis, or Thoth, the Egyptian Mercury and custodian of the dead".
 19th-century scholar Charles William King says it is disputed whether it is a caricature of a Christian convert or an adoration of the jackal-headed god Anubis.
+Against the consensus, Issac Soon argues that the graffiti was a form of ancient self-parody and is Christian in origin being created by Alexamenos himself.